Jag ångrar ingenting

 Jag ångrar ingenting is the tenth studio album from Swedish pop singer Lena Philipsson, released in 2005.
 Introduced with the singles "Unga pojkar och äldre män" and "Han jobbar i affär", the album was released on October 26.
-On the Swedish Albums Chart, it debuted at number three, repeating that position at the next week and rising up to number two during the third.
-The album was certified in Platinum (60,000 copies) on December 13, 2005.
+On the Swedish Albums Chart, it debuted at number three, repeating that position the next week and rising up to number two during the third.
+The album was certified Platinum (60,000 copies) on December 13, 2005.